-The mission of the Morehouse School of Medicine Office of Emergency Preparedness is to ensure that the school-enterprise is prepared for emergencies by providing strong and dedicated leadership to all areas of emergency preparedness, establishing communication channels that promote emergency preparedness, and establishing an environment of continuous training and improvement.
-We will accomplish this mission by developing relationships between the organizations, agencies and persons involved in the preparation and response to both campus and community emergencies.
+The mission of the Morehouse School of Medicine Office of Emergency Preparedness is to ensure that the school enterprise is prepared for emergencies by providing robust and dedicated leadership to all areas of emergency preparedness, establishing communication channels that promote emergency preparedness, and establishing an environment of continuous training and improvement.
+We will accomplish this mission by developing relationships between the organizations, agencies, and persons involved in preparing and responding to campus and community emergencies.

 The department conducts an annual preparedness exercise.
-Each year several preparedness and safety classes are taught on the main campus and at all off-site locations.
+Several preparedness and safety classes are taught each year on the main campus and off-site locations.
 Topics include MSM Emergency Procedures, MSM Emergency Alert System and Mobile Safety Application, Evacuation Preparedness, preparing your Home and Vehicle, Preparing for Acts of Violence, etc.